-Denver Health psychologists provide presentations on evidence-based interventions, health psychology, psychological and neuropsychological assessment, adult and child psychology, diversity and supervision.
-There are presentations about Colorado regulations and legal procedures, and there are also two to three presentations per year about ethical issues.
+Denver Health psychologists provide presentations on evidence-based interventions, health psychology, substance use disorders and treatment, psychological and neuropsychological assessment, adult and child psychology, diversity, supervision, and program evaluation and research.
+There are presentations about Colorado regulations and legal procedures, and there are also two to three presentations per year about ethical and professional issues.
 Finally, the interns themselves are expected to contribute clinical case presentations as well as didactic presentations to their fellow interns and to interested faculty members.